List of the highest major summits of Azerbaijan

 Azerbaijan is nearly surrounded by mountains.
 The Greater Caucasus range lies to the northeast along the border with Russia and extends into northeastern Azerbaijan and runs southeast to the Absheron Peninsula.
 The Lesser Caucasus range lies to the west along the border with Armenia, and the Talysh Mountains lies to the south along the border with Iran.
 There are mineral springs and very active mud volcanoes in Kobustan Mountain, which is situated near Baku.
 The highest peaks in the Republic of Azerbaijan are situated in the Greater Caucasus, the Lesser Caucasus and Talysh mountain systems.
-The highest peak in the Republic of Azerbaijan is Bazarduzu (4,466 m).
+The highest peak in the Republic of Azerbaijan is Bazardüzü (4,466 m).

 Greater Caucasus

 The Greater Caucasus mountain systems stretches for about 1,200 kilometers from west-northwest to east-southeast, between the Taman Peninsula of the Black Sea to the Absheron Peninsula of the Caspian Sea.
 Greater Caucasus ridge is not crossed by any river valleys.
 Therefore, it is also called Watershed ridge.
 Most of the ridge elevation is over, 3000m high: